Jannik Sinner: Fashion and media profiles

 The Times has described Sinner as "the Gucci model with a shock of red hair and a surprisingly gangly frame".

-On 15 May 2024, a book titled Diventare Sinner, written by Enzo Anderloni, Michelangelo Dell'Edera and Alessandro Mastroluca in collaboration with the Italian Tennis Federation was published by Giunti Editore.
+Diventare Sinner, a book written by Enzo Anderloni, Michelangelo Dell'Edera and Alessandro Mastroluca in collaboration with the Italian Tennis Federation was published on 15 May 2024 by Giunti Editore.
 It follows Sinner's evolution from a junior ski champion to a professional tennis player and major champion.

 In 2024, Forbes has named Sinner on their 30 Under 30 Europe list for 2024.
 In the same year, Time has named Sinner on their Time 100 Next list for 2024.
 In May 2025, Sinner met with Pope Leo XIV, who is an avid tennis fan.

 In 2025, Sinner was featured in an Andrea Bocelli single in a spoken word role.

 Personal life

-Sinner's first language is German.
-His Italian greatly improved after moving to Bordighera at the age of 13, and he also speaks English.
 Sinner resides in Monte Carlo in Monaco, where he moved at the age of 18.

+Sinner is fluent in German, Italian and English, with German being his first language.
+He grew up in a German-speaking household and attended a primary school where instruction was in German.
+His Italian improved greatly after moving to Bordighera at the age of 13 from daily contact with teammates, coaches and school friends.

+Sinner is an avid fan of the Italian football club AC Milan.
 One of his tennis idols is compatriot Andreas Seppi, who is also from South Tyrol.
 At age 17, Sinner stated that one of his goals was to "do better than [Seppi]".

-He was in a relationship with Italian model Maria Braccini from 2020 to 2024.
-Beginning in June 2024, he was in a relationship with Russian tennis player Anna Kalinskaya.
+Sinner was in a relationship with Italian fashion model Maria Braccini from 2020 to 2024.
+Beginning in June 2024, he was dating Russian tennis pro Anna Kalinskaya.
 In May 2025, Sinner confirmed they had broken up.